-Services May Include:
+Services may include:

-Rapid response:

-An initial assessment for children in DCS custody.
+Rapid response: An initial assessment for children in DCS (ART): Similar to a CFT but custody.
 Clinicians will assess immediate needs and triage any crisis or trauma-related issues.
 This includes behavioral health assessment, screening for developmental delays, support to child/family placement, and connection to ongoing services.